 Next darkly edge all of the objects on the inner portion of the triangle.

-For the circles edged one side, rotate the wood, if needed, and edge the other side.
+Rotate the wood, if needed, and edge the other side.

-Did you notice the pattern of burning all of one side, rotating the wood and burning the other side?
+Have you notice the pattern of burning all of one side, rotating the wood and burning the other side?
 I do this so I spend more time burning and less time rotating the wood to keep it in position for ease of burning.

 Next fill in the triangle center with the leather texture.
 In retrospect I should have made the bottom triangles a little paler so they showed more.